mangodager/smartx-dotnet/README.md

 1. Improve the reconciliation function of Zhitu token
 2. Token display in block browser
 3. Token transfer transaction sorting function of block browser

+## 2021-04-02 Project announcement
+1. Test new dynamic satdag mining algorithm
+2. The transfer function of pledge contract is added, and the transfer contract needs handling fee
+3. Automatic beruler
+4. POS node limits that a pledge contract must be created to become a block out node
+5. Contract storage optimization
+6. Add lock in contract function
+7. Increase default transfer fee by 0.002 sat
+8. Optimization of pow power statistics of the whole network and POW algorithm statistics of single machine
+9. Add contract reconciliation function
+10. It takes 100 sats to create a trading pair